 A. The best indicators to use with the ADX are the plus Directional Indicator and minus Directional Indicator.
 Much has been written saying that the ADX works best with the RSI.
 This article demonstrated that the RSI does not always give reliable buy and sell signals on its own.

-Here is a single-page summary of the ADX/DMI.
-You can download a PDF here.
+Here is a single-page PDF summary of the ADX/DMI.

 I hope you found this article interesting and useful.
 Do leave me a comment, a question, an opinion, or a suggestion and I will reply soonest.
 And if you are inclined to do me a favor, scroll down a bit and click on one of the social media buttons and share it with your friends.
 They may just thank you for it.